kletobias/p2022/_projects/automation-using-a-test-harness-br-for-deep-learning-br-part-1.md

 To rigorously test each parameter, only one parameter should be changed at a time.

-That means, that two out of the three parameters will remain the same from one setup to the next one.
+That means that two out of the three parameters will remain the same from one setup to the next one.
 This description does not take into account ordering, but it gives the idea behind this empirical testing scheme.
 It guarantees that all three element long parameter combination tuples get tested.

 The math behind calculating all combinations for any given number of parameters
-$$m$$, that have a number of unique parameter values given by $$p_{i}$$, for the
+$$m$$ that have a number of unique parameter values given by $$p_{i}$$, for the
 $$i_{th}$$ out of the total $$m$$ parameters.
 Which can be interpreted as a vector of length $$m$$, with each element the total number of parameter values for one of the parameters: $$\langle p_{1},..,p_{m}\rangle$$

-Then, the total number of combinations, that have to be tested is given by:
+Then, the total number of combinations that have to be tested is given by:

 $$\mathrm{number\, of\, combinations}:=\prod_{i=1}^m p_{i}$$